-You need a valid television license if you use TV receiving equipment to watch any television programmes as they’re being shown on TV.
+You need a valid television license if you use TV receiving equipment to watch or record any television programmes as they’re being broadcast.

 ‘TV receiving equipment’ includes a TV, set-top box, computer, video or DVD recorder, tablet, mobile phone or any other device.

 The consumer advice body Which? tests all of these products - find out more on their website.

 You can get a TV licence concession if:

 A free licence is not given out automatically - you need to apply for it.